kubernetes/kubernetes/docs/proposals/sysctl.md

   portability of workloads it is helpful to have a common baseline of sysctls settings one can expect on every node.
 The kernel defaults (which are active if the kubelet does not change defaults) are such a (natural) baseline.

+- One could imagine to offer certain non-namespaced sysctls as well which taint a host such that only containers with compatible sysctls settings are scheduled there.
+This is considered *out of scope* to schedule pods with certain sysctls onto certain hosts according to some given rules.
+This must be done manually by the admin, e.g. by using taints and tolerations.

 ## Analysis of Sysctls on the initial Whitelist

 **Note:** The kmem accounting has fundamentally changed in kernel 4.5 (compare https://github.com/torvalds/linux/commit/a9bb7e620efdfd29b6d1c238041173e411670996): older kernels (e.g. 4.4 from Ubuntu 16.04, 3.10 from CentOS 7.2) use a blacklist (`__GFP_NOACCOUNT`), newer kernels (e.g. 4.6.x from Fedora 24) use a whitelist (`__GFP_ACCOUNT`). **In the following the analysis is done for kernel >= 4.5:**